By Patricia Caso/October 19, 2014

 MIMO: I think we are a culmination of our life experiences from the moment of birth or even conception.
-The first twelve years of life are, as we all know, very formative and my early years still echo strongly in everything that I do.
+The first twelve years of life are, as we all know, very formative and my early years still echo strongly in everything I do.

-Growing up during the civil war caused resilience in me as well as a renewed value for life and all that is good in it.
+Growing up during the civil war created resilience in me as well as a renewed value for life and all that is good in it.
 I am caught by moments of human emotion, beauty, strength, sadness, humanity and love.

 EYE: What were you planning to do with your life before you went to New York City?